Lylio/cookie-contacts-quarkus/README.md

 - Quarkus (JDK 11)
 - React
 - MongoDB
+- Maven

 ### Setup & Launch

+#### Quarkus Profiles

+*DEV*
+The dev profile connects to a local instance of MongoDB:
+`mvn quarkus:dev`

+*PROD*
+The prod profile connects to a cloud (Atlas) instance of MongoDB:
+`mvn quarkus:dev -Dquarkus.profile=prod`

 #### Database
-Create a MongoDB database called 'laldy-contacts' using the Mongo shell:
+Create a MongoDB database called 'cookie-contacts' using the Mongo shell:
-`use laldy-contacts`
+`use cookie-contacts`

 The database won't be visible with the command `show dbs` until some data has been inserted into the Contact table: